annasobo/broad-mbta/README.md

 - minimal data model for MBTA

 TODO:
-- better exception handling.
+- Better exception handling.
 Errors should be more specific (ex.
 HTTPError, ParseError etc)
 - Almost entire question 3 needs to be implemented
 - Test coverage should be better (closer to 100%)
+- Tests should cover edge cases (like http errors, parsing errors)
 - The console output is ugly
 - The list of stops in 3 columns isn't stright
 - Dockerize the project